Botanists Are Working to Save Palm Trees from extinction Threat

 Now, botanists are teaching the people of Santook-Mirik, a forest community, to save the plant from extinction.
 There is now just one Windamere palm tree—named after the well-known Darjeeling hotel—in the little Kalimpong forest, which is the only area where it is found growing naturally.
 Now, botanists are teaching the people of Santook-Mirik, a forest community, to save the plant from extinction.
 The threat to the palm was almost accidentally identified last year by Rajib Gogoi, the director of the Botanical Survey of India's (BSI) Sikkim Himalayan Regional Centre.

-Gogoi had previously, in 2023, visited British botanist Henry Noltie, who had "discovered" the palm, during a two-month visit to the UK.
-His curiosity was piqued when Noltie informed him that the Windamere palm was indigenous to a little region centered on a single Kalimpong hamlet.
+Gogoi had previously, in 2023, visited British botanist Henry Noltie, who had "discovered" the palm during a two-month visit to the UK.
+His curiosity was piqued when Noltie informed him that the Windamere palm was indigenous to a little region centred on a single Kalimpong hamlet.

 There is now just one Windamere palm tree—named after the well-known Darjeeling hotel—in the little Kalimpong forest, which is the only area where it is found growing naturally.